agabor/docs/_includes/ios/handling-errors.md

 This will throw an `NSInternalInconsistencyException` because `signUp` was called without first setting the required properties (`username` and `password`).

-The second type of error is one that occurs when interacting with Parse Server over the network.
+The second type of error is one that occurs when interacting with MSG Server over the network.
 These errors are either related to problems connecting to the cloud or problems performing the requested operation.
 Let's take a look at another example:

 <div class="language-toggle" markdown="1">
 ```objective_c